 Julie leads Secondary Initial Teacher Training at Marjon and previously taught in secondary schools and worked for an LEA education department.
 Julie continues to be involved with schools as a Governor and member of the National UCET Secondary Committee for Initial Teacher Education.View full profile

 Trainees starting this course in September 2021 may be eligible for a training bursary.

 Jonathan’s career as a history teacher has spanned over 25 years, working in secondary schools in Sussex, Suffolk and Cornwall.
 Previously, he has worked for Cornwall LEA as an Advanced Skills Teacher, supporting history departments, NQTs and recent entrants to the teaching profession across the county.
 He is a Teacher Fellow of the Historical Association.

-Gill Golder is Director of Marjon Teacher Education Partnership, she taught in schools for 13 years before joining the University, she works with schools, MATS and alliances to support whole school improve, develop evidence based practice and support teacher development.
+Gill Golder is Professor in Teacher Education and Formaly Dean of MArjon Teacher Education Partnership, she taught in schools for 13 years before joining the University, she works with schools, MATS and alliances to support whole school improve, develop evidence based practice and support teacher development.
 She spends some of her time in Westminster discussing latest ideas and initiatives with the Department for Education and other Education group.